Argentine stocks, bonds rise in thin trade

 Local banks are leading holders of Argentine bonds, meaning they get a lift from rising debt prices.

-Banking group Grupo Financiero Galicia GFG.BA rose 3.24 percent to 0.86 pesos per share, while Brazil's state energy company Petrobras APBR.BA (PETR4.SA: Cotización) climbed 2.45 percent to 39.9 pesos a share in Buenos Aires.
+Banking group Grupo Financiero Galicia GFG.BA rose 3.24 percent to 0.86 pesos per share, while Brazil's state energy company Petrobras APBR.BA (PETR4.SA) climbed 2.45 percent to 39.9 pesos a share in Buenos Aires.

 Trade volume was meager at $6 million.
 Of active issues 29 advanced, 21 declined and 10 were unchanged.